Năeni oil field

 The Năeni oil field is an oil field located in Năeni, Buzău County.
 It was discovered in 2006 and developed by Toreador Resources.
 It will begin production in 2015 and will produce oil.
-The total proven reserves of the Năeni oil field are around 50 million barrels (6.6×106tonnes), and production will be centered on 1000 oilbbl/d.
+The total proven reserves of the Năeni oil field are around 50 million barrels (6.6 million tonnes), and production will be centered on 1000 oilbbl/d.